Luoyadan/MLtoolbox-perovskite-oxygen-vacancy-pred/README.md

 ## Usage
 ### Data Preparation
 Ensure that the datasets are correctly placed in the `data` directory.
-To reproduce the results for oxygen vacancy prediction, we have prepared a cleaned version of data files:
+To reproduce the results for oxygen vacancy prediction, we have prepared a cleaned version of data files using `0_dataset_preparation_and_toy_test.ipynb` in the folder `data`:
-- `data_Co.xlsx` for Co-based 221 perovskites and
+- `Co_temperature.xlsx` for Co-based perovskites,
-- `data_Fe.xlsx` for Fe-based 93 perovskites.
+- `Fe_temperature.xlsx` for Fe-based perovskites,
+- `to_predict.xlsx` for two new Co-based perovskites to predict.

 Six attributes are pre-calculated:
 - Polarization